 This page is designed to provide general guidance for those looking to begin the process of business start-up, expansion or relocation in the diverse Mifflin/Juniata County region.
-With the close proximity to major north-south & east-west four-lane transportation corridors, railroad lines, airports & bus lines there is easy access into and out of our region.
+With the proximity to major north-south & east-west four-lane transportation corridors, railroad lines, airports & bus lines there is easy access into and out of our region.

 Business Development Checklist: